Overview

 There aren’t any exact stats available on how likely is the recurrence of oral gonorrhea.

-However, it is known that recurrence for other types of gonorrhea is higher, ranging from 3.6 to 11 percent of previously treated people.
+However, the recurrence for other types of gonorrhea is higher, ranging from 3.6 to 11 percent of previously treated people.

 It is of utmost importance that you avoid all forms of sexual contact, including oral sex and kissing, at least for 7 days after completing treatment.

-Furthermore, you should get retested 3 to 6 months after treatment, even if you and your partner(s) completed the treatment and do not have any symptoms.
-Testing for other STDs can be considered as well.
+Furthermore, you should rediagnose 3 to 6 months after treatment, even if you and your partner(s) completed the treatment and do not have any symptoms.
+Testing for other STDs can be a good option as well.

 Natural Remedies For Oral Gonorrhea

-- Listerine: Researchers have studied the effects of the antiseptic mouthwash on gonorrhea bacteria in the throat.
-The study revealed decreased colonisation of the bacteria in the throat of individuals who used the mouth wash.
+• Listerine: Researchers have studied the effects of the antiseptic mouthwash on gonorrhea bacteria in the throat.
+The study revealed decreased colonization of the bacteria in the throat of individuals who used the mouthwash.

-- Goldenseal: Goldenseal is a plant used by European settlers in the early 1800s due to its antimicrobial properties.
-It can be consumed as a berberine supplement of 500 mg three times a day.
-It is generally considered safe.
-However, do not consume it if you take medications to lower your blood glucose levels.
-Some minor side includes flatulence, abdominal pain, constipation or diarrhoea.
+• Goldenseal: Goldenseal is a plant used by European settlers in the early 1800s due to its antimicrobial properties.
+Its intake can be as a berberine supplement of 500 mg three times a day.
+It is generally safe.
+However, do not consume it without taking medications to lower blood glucose levels.
+Some minor side includes flatulence, abdominal pain, constipation, or diarrhea.

-- Raw Honey.
+• Raw Honey.
 Using a tablespoon of raw honey or mixing it in warm water or tea and drinking it can relieve sore throat pain.
-Additionally, it is known to help the body fight multiple infections.
+Additionally, it helps the body fight multiple infections.

 What happens if gonorrhea in the throat is left untreated?